-"Find a good mother for your children," your father said.
+"Find a woman who will be a good mother to your children," your father said.

 You've now decided after all these years that being unhappily married is no longer acceptable to you.

-Many of our clients fall into this category and in these cases, it's usually not a surprise that a divorce is coming as both spouses have been unhappy for a very long time.
+Many of our clients fall into this category and in these cases, it's usually not a surprise that a change in marital status is coming as both spouses have been unhappy for a very long time.

 By the time they decide to divorce, the fighting has subsided and they're both in the camp of simply wanting to move forward separately with their lives.
 That's why mediation is ideal for situations like this.

 "He just wants to sit on the couch and watch TV, but I want to go on cruises, get dressed up, and dance!"

 "She just wants to sit home all day doing crossword puzzles, but I want to go on vacation and see all those places we talked about going to but never did!"